Apple Music for Artists has a set of Promote tools that are easy to ignore and expensive to ignore.

 Promote links are useful, but they are not a measurement system by themselves.
 Pair them with:

-- a landing page that logs intent
+- a landing page that logs intent events (pre‑add, follow, save)

 - server‑side event tracking for paid funnels

-The point is to teach paid systems what “good listeners” look like.
+The point is to teach paid systems what "good listeners" look like.
+If you only optimize for clicks, you will scale cheap traffic that bounces.

 Prep the artist page before the push